-At the rear, all three terraces retain original wings.
+All three terraces retain original rear wings.
 The central (former bank) rear wing to No. 11, which is the longest rear wing, extending further to the north, has had a lift installed (circa 1970s) at the back, has had various openings changed and has had an infill section to the rear.
 The other rear buildings have had a range of minor changes and the removal of a single storey wing to no 13.